A Characterisation of Smooth Maps into a Homogeneous Space: Introduction

-One says that $f$ is a {\df primitive} of $\omega $.
-If $\Sigma $ is not simply-connected, then the obstruction to the existence of a primitive is known as the {\df monodromy}.
+One says that $f$ is a {\it primitive} of $\omega $.
+If $\Sigma $ is only {\itshape connected}, then the obstruction to the existence of a primitive is known as the {\it monodromy}.
 Anticipating our later generalization, we recall two forms of the monodromy here.
-For further details see, e.g., \cite[Theorem 7.14, p.\,124]{Sharpe_97}.
+For further details see, e.g., \cite[Theorem~7.14, p.~124]{Sharpe_97}.